- Medicine, Family Admission Requirements and Application Procedures

 - describe their research interests and with whom, among the list of potential supervisors, they would like to work;

 - describe how they hope to impact family medicine practice; and

 - describe future plans upon graduation from the desired program.

 - Writing Assessment

 - Official Transcripts: Applicants must submit one (1) official copy of all transcripts for all post-secondary education undertaken (Quebec students need not submit CEGEP transcripts).
-Unofficial transcripts may be uploaded to the McGill admissions processing system and an official transcript must be sent at a later time when the letter of acceptance has been sent by Graduate and Postdoctoral Studies via Minerva (since this will be a condition of the letter).
-Please note: Official transcripts are not required for studies conducted at McGill University (students may upload a Minerva copy of their McGill transcript with their application and this will be sufficient).
+Unofficial transcripts may be uploaded to uApply, the McGill admissions processing system.
+Official transcripts are required when an offer of admission has been extended.
+Please note: Official transcripts are not required for studies conducted at McGill University.

-- Writing Sample (for ad hoc Ph.D. and Bioethics option applicants only): Applicants to our ad hoc Ph.D. program must upload a writing sample to review, preferably a thesis or a published article.
+- Writing Sample (for Ph.D. and Bioethics option applicants only): Applicants to our Ph.D. program must upload a writing sample to review, preferably a thesis or a published article.
 For Bioethics option applicants, please upload a sample of your writing skills from your undergraduate studies; it does not need to be a thesis or a publication.